Husamoa/mitraposadzki/README.md

 # mitraposadzki
-This is page for my friend who starting up business.
+This is page for my friend who starting up business. <br>
+Used bootstrap template.